jogetoss/pdf-file-add-image-tool/README.md

 # Description

-This PDF File Add Image Tool is used to add uploaded image on every page of uploaded PDF File.
+This PDF File Add Image Tool plugin is used to add uploaded image on every page of uploaded PDF File.

 # Getting Help